ZiadHatab/uncertainty-multiline-trl-calibration/README.md

 - The covariance of a real scalar is just the variance (scalar).
 - The covariance of a complex scalar is a 2x2 matrix.
 The first entry is for the real part, the second for the imaginary part (If already known in polar coordinates, you need to transform it to cartesian coordinates).
 - The covariance of a *NxM* real matrix is a *(NM)x(NM)* matrix.
 To be honest, covariance is actually defined for vectors.
 The way people generalized it to matrices is by computing the covariance of the vectorized version of the matrix using the [vec() operator](https://en.wikipedia.org/wiki/Vectorization_%28mathematics%29), which basically creates a vector from the matrix by stacking its columns.
-That is way the covariance has a dimension of *(NM)x(NM)*.
+That is why the covariance has a dimension of *(NM)x(NM)*.
 - The covariance of a *NxM* complex matrix is a *(2NM)x(2NM)* matrix.
 This is because we actually have two matrices, one for the real part and the second for the imaginary part.
 Remember, the order is real then imaginary, for each element.
 - If the elements in a matrix (or vector) are independent, then the corresponding covariance matrix is a diagonal matrix.
 The diagonal elements are the variances of the elements.